einaralex/NumarkMixtrackQuad_Mixxx/README.md

 -  Shift + pads
 -  LED
 -  Pitch Bend on outer jogwheel
 -  4 decks?
+16 samples?
--	Clean up code, some features are already available.
+-  Redo/Clean up code, some features are already available.
 -  More?